GregRos/parjs/README.md

 Parjs isn't very good at parsing characters outside of the BMP (Basic Multilingual Plane).
 In particular, even parsers beginning with `uni` won't recognize such characters.
 One reason for this is because JavaScript has a UCS-2 conception of characters.

-## Implicit parser literals
-Sometimes, typing `Parjs.string` over and over again when you want to parse a string literal can be very repetitive.
-For this reason `parjs` supports what it calls *implicit parser literals*.
-Basically, when you need to supply a parser object to a `parjs` object you can supply a literal that will be implicitly converted into a parser.

-Two literals are supported --

-1. String literals are converted to parsers parsing them via `Parjs.string`.
-This means that string literals are *loud parsers* and will not work in situations where the API calls for a quiet parser.
-2. Regular expressions are converted to regular expression parsers via `Parjs.regexp`.
-They are also loud parsers.

-This fully type checks using TypeScript, although the method used to achieve this effect is a bit strange and will emit odd error messages if you try to pass it a literal that doesn't support conversion.

 ## Module Structure
 Parjs has a well-organized module structure that is reflected in the documentation: